-If you haven’t started decorating your home for fall, I have 3 easy fall DIY decorating projects for your home decor that you can make in one day.
+Have you started decorating your home for fall?
+I have 3 easy fall DIY decorating projects for your home decor that you can make in one day.
 You can make them now or save the tutorials to make later.

 Yes, I said one day.
 I have used all of these projects in my fall decor and I’m planning to reuse these easy fall DIY decorating projects this year ~ in different ways and different places.

 Can you decorate your house for fall inexpensively?
 Yes.